 United States (Albuquerque)

-“We have innovate to a new model.
-There is a specialist shortage worldwide: this multiplies our expertise and works because it’s simple.” – Dr. Sanjeev Arora
+“We have to innovate a new model.
+There is a specialist shortage worldwide.
+Telehealth multiplies our expertise and works because it’s simple.” – Dr. Sanjeev Arora

 Imagine living in a rural area and not having a local gastroenterologist, or psychologist, or infectious or chronic disease specialist?
 In remote and sparsely populated areas, people often have to travel hours for specialised local care.
-But a ‘telehealth’ movement is demonopolising knowledge and amplifying the capacity to care for underserved people all over the world.
+But now, a ‘telehealth’ movement is working to demonopolise knowledge and amplify the capacity to care for underserved people all over the world.

 the distribution of health-related services via telecommunication technologies to allow long-distance patient and clinician contact, diagnosis and monitoring.